Semantic-Org/Semantic-UI-React/README.md

     npm i stardust -S

-Stardust is built with ES6 and ES7 ([Stage 1](http://babeljs.io/docs/usage/experimental/#enable-by-stage)).
-You may use a [.babelrc](http://babeljs.io/docs/usage/babelrc/) file.
+Stardust is built with ES6 and ES7 and needs to be compiled.
+We use [Babel] with a [.babelrc] file.
 If you're using Webpack it's also possible to specify `query` in the loader configuration with Babel `presets`.

 ### Usage